KauzClay/docs-tap/application-accelerator/creating-accelerators/spel-samples.hbs.md

 ## <a id="regular-expressions"></a>Regular expressions

 Regular expressions allow you to use patterns as a matcher for strings.
-Here is a small example of what you can do with them:
+Here is an example of what you can do with them.

+Example `accelerator.yaml`:

 ```yaml
 options: